imranmatin23/LattePanda-OpenSUSE-LabVIEW-Installation/README.md

 # OpenSUSE Leap 42.3 and LabVIEW 2019 Installation on LattePanda Steps

 This is a guide to installing OpenSUSE Leap 42.3 and LabVIEW 2019 onto your LattePanda.
+Note that in this guide, local computer refers to the computer that you use regularly and LattePanda will refer to your actual LattePanda.

 ### Prerequisites

-These downloads can be either on your local computer and then use SCP to transfer them onto the remote computer, or can be downloaded straight onto the remote computer.

-**Download these files from these links.**
-1. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).

-**OpenSUSE and LabVIEW Option 1:** Download OpenSUSE Leap 42.3 DVD and LabVIEW 2019 from IMT Lab Dropbox.

-1. openSUSE-Leap-42.3-DVD-x86_64.iso
-2. lv2019full-linux-mac.iso

-**OpenSUSE and LabVIEW Option 2:** Follow links below to download OpenSUSE Leap 42.3 DVD and LabVIEW 2019 independently.
-Note, these links may lead to newer releases of the software and may cause issues during installation.
+* Have 16GB+ of free space on your local computer.
+* Have a USB with 8GB+ space.
+* USB Keyboard and USB Mouse.
+* HDMI Cord.
+* Ethernet cable
+* Ethernet network connection.
+* USB Wall Adapter with up to 2A Output and MicroUSB power cord.

+## Section 1: Installing OpenSUSE Leap 42.3

+### Section 1.1: Perform these steps on your local computer.
-1. Download OpenSUSE Leap 42.3 DVD from this [link](http://cdimage.debian.org/mirror/opensuse.org/distribution/leap/42.3/iso/).
+1. Download OpenSUSE Leap 42.3 DVD iso from Microsoft OneDrive.
-2. Download LabVIEW 2019.
-You must have a valid license with National Instruments for the LabVIEW software.

-### Installing OpenSUSE Leap 42.3

-**NOTE: All of the following steps must be done on the LattePanda.**

-A step by step guide that tell you how to install OpenSUSE Leap 42.3.
-Make sure ethernet is plugged in.

-1. Burn the .iso file onto the USB using BalenaEtcher.
+2. Install BalenaEtcher for your local computer OS from this [link](https://www.balena.io/etcher/).
+It will be used to burn the OpenSUSE .iso image onto the USB.

+3. Insert your USB into your local computer.

+4. Open BalenaEtcher.
+Ignore the popup that occurs by pressing ignore if it shows up.
+Press *Select image* and locate the OpenSUSE .iso that you downloaded in Step 1.
+Press *Select target* and locate the USB drive that you have inserted (It may be /dev/disk2 or the name of the disk, but confirm the size of the disk matches to make sure).
+Then select *Flash*.

+    *  NOTE: If the USB does not show up when you select *Select Target*, you must erase and reformat the USB to FAT32 first.
+Once this is done, repeat Step 4.

+    * NOTE: Once BalenaEtcher finishes with USB, an error about the USB may come up saying *"The disk you inserted was not readable by this computer."* Go ahead and ignore it by pressing ignore.

+5. Remove the USB from your local computer.

+### Section 1.2: Perform these steps on your LattePanda.
+1. Insert your keyboard into the USB 2.0 port (black) and mouse into the USB 3.0 port (blue).

-2. Insert the USB into the LattePanda.
+2. Insert the USB with Ubuntu into the USB 2.0 port (black).

-3. Upon startup of LattePanda press ESC to get to BIOS.
-4. Select the USB media as the boot option in boot override.
-5. Refer to this [guide](https://cloudyday.tech.blog/2018/08/19/lattepanda/) if you need visual help.
+3. Plug in your HDMI cord.

+4. Plug in your Ethernet cable.

+5. Plug in the microUSB power cord.
+When plugged in, you should see the red LED indicator light up on the underside of the board.
+This means that the LattePanda is initializing.
+Wait patiently for a few seconds until the LED light goes out.

+6. When the LED indicator turns off then begin this step.
+First press the power button once (top white button farther from the corner of the board) to turn on the LattePanda.
+You should see the LED indicator light up again.

+7. Continually tap ESC upon boot up until you enter the BIOS.
+If you miss the BIOS screen and go into the current OS, shut down the computer by unplugging the power cord and repeat Steps 5 to 7.

+8. Navigate to the *Boot* tab in the BIOS screen using your keyboard.

+9. Navigate to the *Machine Status AC/Battery In* setting to disable the power buttons and allow for the LattePanda to boot automatically when provided power.
+Press enter and select the *Power On* option.

+10. Navigate to the *Save & Exit* tab and select *Save Changes and Reset*.
+When the computer begins to restart continually tap ESC upon boot up until you enter the BIOS.

+11. Navigate to the *Save & Exit* tab.
+Navigate to the *Boot Override* section below on the same tab, and select the name of your USB device (Example: UEFI: SanDisk Partition 1) to boot from the USB drive you inserted.

-6. Upon the OpenSUSE start up, press ‘e’ to get to Minimum Emacs-like screen editor.
+12. Upon the OpenSUSE start up, press `e` to get to Minimum Emacs-like screen editor.

-7. Change the line `linuxefi /boot/x86_64/loader/linux splash=silent` to `linuxefi /boot/x86_64/loader/linux splash=silent textmode=1`.
+13. Change the line `linuxefi /boot/x86_64/loader/linux splash=silent` to `linuxefi /boot/x86_64/loader/linux splash=silent textmode=1`.

-8. Press F10 to begin installation process.
+14. Press F10 to begin installation process.

-9. When you see green loading bars, press the UP arrow to get to terminal/YAST2 installer.
+15. When you see green loading bars, press the UP arrow to get to terminal/YAST2 installer.

-10. Follow on-screen installation instructions:
+16. Follow on-screen installation instructions:
     - Navigate with (TAB, ENTER, arrow keys).
     - Select [Next] to accept license and English format.
     - Set partitioning.